jlpteaching/ECS201A/hw2/hw2.rst

 Submit your archive, as well as the PDF of your report, on Canvas_.
 **Do not include the PDF in the archive, submit it as a separate file.**

+Late assignments receive an automatic 25% reduction per day they are late.
+Assignments will not be accepted for late submission four days after the due date.

 For your convenience, all the questions to be answered in the report are repeated below.

 #.
 What is the memory footprint of this application?